Special Educational Needs and Disabilities

 Children with Disabilities

-The school has facilities to offer support for children with disabilities.
+The school has some facilities to offer support for children with disabilities.
 The vast majority of classrooms and teaching spaces are on a single floor, with many classrooms having external doors enabling access for people who use a wheelchair.
-The school has disabled toilet facilities on the ground floor.
+Not all of the school’s external doors are step-free at this time.
+The school has disabled toilet facilities on the ground floor in the main building.
 The school can also make adaptations for children with visual or hearing impairment.

 All children with disabilities have individual plans which make clear the adaptations and additional support required.
 This also includes Personal Evacuation Plans which come into action should the school be evacuated.
 Pupils with disabilities are provided with additional adult support in these situations.